pdf-raku/PDF-API6/README.md

 Get or sets page numbers to identify each page number, for display or printing:

-page-labels is an array of ascending ascending integer indexes.
+page-labels is an array of ascending integer indexes.
 Each is followed by a page numbering scheme.
 For example

     constant PageLabel = PDF::API6::PageLabel;
     $pdf.page-labels = 0  => 'i',   # Roman lowercase: i, ii, iii, ...